-- Off campus Gonzaga students who need a place to stay for a few days or weeks - A "significant other" who spends the night or multiple nights - e.
-In order to foster an atmosphere of study, security, and to provide a measure of privacy, visitation is limited in all residence halls, suites, apartments, and University managed off-campus apartments/houses.
-Parameters for visitation are: Seven days a week: 9:00 a.m.
-2:00 a.m. - f.
-Outside of the established visitation hours, it is expected that all group conversations, study sessions, and activities including both sexes move to a public area of their building.
-It is expected that only residents of the living unit will be in the living unit after hours and any quiet conversation, music or television in the living unit will be occurring behind closed bedroom doors in keeping with the Quiet Hours Policy. - 6.
+- a.
+Guests can be, without limitation, any of the following: Gonzaga students, personal friends, family, 'friends of friends' or acquaintance, or a person who has explicit or assumed permission to be in an assigned residential space. - b.
+All residents of the room, suite, apartment, or house must consent to visitation of the space.
+The right of a resident to live in reasonable privacy takes precedence over the right of their roommate to entertain a guest in the room, suite, or apartment. - c.
+Guests must be escorted by the resident they are visiting, whether inside the room or in a common area.
+Guests found to be without an escort may be required to leave the building immediately. - d.
+Residents are responsible for guest compliance with the Student Code of Conduct and can be held accountable for the actions of their guest. - e.
+Guests are allowed in facilities between 9:00 am and 2:00 am. - 6.
 Windows/Window Screens: Window screens are not to be loosened or removed under any condition.
 If your screen comes loose by itself, please place a work order to have it repaired.
 A missing screen at the year's end will be charged to the resident(s) in damage charges.
 Endangering the safety or property of others by dropping/throwing objects from windows, endangering oneself by sitting on the window ledge or by climbing in or out windows will result in disciplinary action.
 Banners, flags, posters, and other hangings are not allowed to be displayed outside of windows or from ledges.

-Student Code of Conduct -Selected Sections ALCOHOL POLICY
+Student Code of Conduct - Selected Sections

+ALCOHOL POLICY